jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.1 ChangeVectorAnalysis

-Performs a change vector analysis on a two-date multi-spectral dataset.
+Performs a change vector analysis on a two-date multi-spectral dataset..

 *Parameters*: